Marine Interdiction Agent Application Process

 - Must not exceed 30dB in either ear in the 500, 1000, and 2000

 - Must be able to hear whispered voice at 15 feet in each ear without the use of a hearing aid

 To ensure you are physically fit for the job, you are required to undergo the MIA Physical Fitness Test (PFT)

-The PFT is required to ensure you are able to carry out the critical tasks of the job, such as use force.
+The PFT is required to ensure you are able to carry out the critical tasks of the job.
 The test includes pushups, sit-ups and a step test.
-In order to help you prepared and successfully pass the PFT, CBP has created a six week standardized training program.
+In order to help you prepare and successfully pass the PFT, CBP has created a six week standardized training program.
 View Current Applicant Resources to access the PFT Readiness Program, a guide to the PFT, and frequently asked questions regarding the fitness test.

 |Physical Fitness Test Minimum Requirements|

 Marine Interdiction applicants undergo a thorough background investigation